chyh1990/imageproc/README.md

 Maintainers: @chyh1990

+> Note: this project is under active depvelopment, API may change!

 **imageproc** is a advanced image proccessing library for the Rust language in order to provide:

 * generic pixel, image, geometry data structure alike OpenCV